hpsilva/hpsilva.github.io/_posts/2015-12-12-regular-expressions.md

 Regular expressions in Python can be accessed using the `re` module that is part of Python standard library.
 After we've defined a regular expression, python `re.match` method ca be used i.e to determine wether it matches at the beginning of a string.
 If it does, `match` returns an object representing the match, otherwise returns `None`.

-To avoid any confusions while working with regular expressions, we would make use of raw strings as ´r"expression"´.
+To avoid any confusions while working with regular expressions, we would make use of raw strings as `r"expression"`.
 Raw strings don't escape anything, which makes use of regular expressions easier.

 The next example checks if the pattern 'span' match the string and prints 'Match!' if it does so: